Sage-is/WEB-Sage.Education-docs/docs/tutorials/docker-install.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 # Installing Docker